Boston Childrens Hospital AIDS Program | Overview

 The Children's Hospital AIDS Program (CHAP) at Boston Children's Hospital provides the following services:

-Education: We meet with parents, foster parents and adolescents to discuss topics related to AIDS, such as possible symptoms, risky behaviors, such as IV drug use and unprotected sex.
+Education: We meet with parents, foster parents, and adolescents to discuss topics related to AIDS, such as possible symptoms and risky behaviors, such as IV drug use and unprotected sex.

-Clinical drug and vaccine trials: Children's is one of 24 pediatric institutions nationwide conducting research of investigational drugs and vaccines for both primary HIV therapy and prevention and treatment of infections.
+Clinical drug and vaccine trials: Boston Children's is one of 24 pediatric institutions nationwide conducting research of investigational drugs and vaccines for both primary HIV therapy, and prevention and treatment of infections.
 CHAP is also involved in several therapeutic and perinatal prevention vaccine studies.

-Adolescent HIV services: We provide adolescent HIV services both at Children's and in the community.
-We see HIV-infected and/or high risk adolescents for counseling, testing, treatment and clinical trials.
+Adolescent HIV services: We provide adolescent HIV services both at Boston Children's and in the community.
+We see HIV-infected and/or high-risk adolescents for counseling, testing, treatment, and clinical trials.
 In addition, the Boston HAPPENS Program provides outreach to high risk, HIV positive, homeless and/or street youth by professional and trained peer leaders.